 1. When is the application due?

-There are two deadlines, both in October.
+There are two deadlines, one in September and one in October.
 The first deadline is for electronic submission of an Intended Proposal.
-These are due at the beginning of October.
+These are due mid-September.
 The second deadline is for submission of a FULL APPLICATION.
 These are only accepted if you submitted an intended proposal and were invited to submit a full application.
-Electronic submissions of all full applications are due at the end of October.
-Because these dates vary from year to year, please check the "Application Process" tab for this year's due dates.
+Electronic submissions of all full applications are due in the middle of October.
+Because these dates vary from year to year, please check the “Application Process” tab for this year’s due dates.